keybase/client/osx/Scripts/Fuse/README.md

 KBFuse is OSXFuse "branded" for Keybase.
 This is so we can maintain, install and upgrade fuse without conflicting with existing OSXFuse installs.
-It also allows us to sign the kext with our certificate instead of relying on 3rd party builds from other developers.
+It also allows us to sign the kext with our certificate instead of relying on 3rd party binaries from other developers.

 ### Building KBFuse from OSXFuse

-Checkout the OSXFuse (osxfuse-3.1.0) version:

-    rm -rf osxfuse
-    git clone --recursive -b osxfuse-3.1.0 git://github.com/osxfuse/osxfuse.git osxfuse

-Run script to search/replace osxfuse to kbfuse:

-    sh rename.sh
-    # HACK: Run again if it errors (TODO: Fix this)
-    sh rename.sh

-Clean and build the distribution:

-    sudo rm -rf /tmp/kbfuse*
-    cd osxfuse
-    ./build.sh -t fsbundle

-If you get an error compiling you might have to run `brew link gettext --force` (see https://github.com/osxfuse/osxfuse/issues/149).

-    cd ..
-    rm -rf kbfuse.bundle
-    ditto /tmp/kbfuse/fsbundle/kbfuse.fs kbfuse.bundle

-You should also backup the /tmp/kbfuse/fsbundle directory in case you need debug symbols later (TODO: Add steps for this)

-Sign the kext:

-    codesign --verbose --sign "Developer ID Application: Keybase, Inc." kbfuse.bundle/Contents/Extensions/10.10/kbfuse.kext codesign --verbose --force --deep --sign "Developer ID Application: Keybase, Inc." kbfuse.bundle

-Note that you want the May version of our certificate installed.
-The March version doesn't sign kext's.

-To verify kext signature:

-    codesign -dvvvv kbfuse.bundle/Contents/Extensions/10.10/kbfuse.kext
-    codesign -dvvvv kbfuse.bundle
+    build.sh

 ### Manual Install

-If you are upgrading you should uninstall first.
+If you are upgrading you should uninstall the kext first (see below).

 To install: